FREQUENTLY ASKED QUESTIONS

 Where should I place my garden?

 The location of a garden is one of the most important decisions to make.
 In the summer, your garden will need some shade from midday through the afternoon, but in the winter, it can take full all-day sun.
-We recommend choosing a location that receives morning sun or all-day sun, and adding on shade posts (or DIYing a shade structure) to provide relief in the summer.
+We recommend choosing a location that receives morning sun or all-day sun, and adding on shade posts to provide relief in the summer.

 We also recommend placing your garden at least 18 inches from house walls or block walls, so that you have access to paint or treat the wall as necessary in the future.
 This also provides you with 360 degree access to the garden!